Frequently Asked Questions

 Nothing is taken for granted in sacred ceremony because when you take these medicines, you become extremely aware of everything around you, thus more likely to be affected by it, for better or worse.

-Compare this to consuming powerful mind-altering substances in a recreational context or being alone or with the inexperienced.
-The differences can be life-changing.
+Compare this to consuming powerful mind-altering substances in a recreational context or being alone or without experienced guides.
+The differences can be life-altering.

 Sacred ceremony conducted by skilled facilitators with integrity has a much higher chance of being safe and beneficial.